How much does it cost to charge an electric car in the Netherlands in 2025?

 Important update

 On January 1st, 2025, a beneficial tax rule for Dutch charge network operators expired.
-Some operators are already passing on this cost to drivers and we’re likely to see more operators change their prices.
+Some operators passed on this cost to drivers and may have impacted the cost to charge your electric car in the Netherlands

 Chargers under 12 kW are usually the cheapest